lesansley/star-carz/README.md

 # Starz 'n Carz

-This project is a mobile-friendly, responsive, one-page application that shows a list of intergalatic people and the vehicles they drive.
+This project is a mobile-friendly, responsive, one-page application that displays a list of intergalatic characters and the vehicles they drive.
 The data displayed are available from [SWAPI](https://swapi.dev/) - The Star Wars API.

 The deployed site can be viewed [here](https://profound-cobbler-0b52dd.netlify.app/).